FinalLevel/nomos/protocol.md

 * `ERR0000000\n` - non-critical error result (the connection won't be closed)
 * `ERR_CR0000\n` - critical error result (the connection will be closed)

-You can send any number of commands in one connection until you receive critical error result.
+You can send any number of commands in one connection until you receive a critical error result.

 ***
 ### 1. Create command (`C`)